leonardobumbeers/leonardobumbeers/README.md

 <br />

-Hi, I'm [Leonardo Bumbeers](https://www.linkedin.com/in/leonardobumbeers/), a passionate self-taught Software Quality Assurance Engineer from Brazil.
+Hi, I'm [Leonardo Bumbeers](https://www.linkedin.com/in/leonardobumbeers/), a passionate Software Quality Assurance Engineer from Brazil.
 My passion for software lies with breaking them using elegant tests.
 I take great care in the experience, architecture, and code quality of the things I build.

 <br />